🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Greens: Cluster eucalyptus and juniper on one side for asymmetry.

-• Texture: Add a few dried lunaria (honesty) stems for pearly magic.
+• Texture: Add a few dried lunaria (honesty) stems for a pearly finish.

 Keep it chic: Finish with a narrow velvet ribbon in deep green or taupe.
 No bow needed.